 Health and safety reform

 The Health and Safety at Work Act 2015 is now nearly 10 years old.
-It’s timely to assess how well the work health and safety system is working.
+The Government committed to reforming New Zealand’s health and safety laws and regulations in the ACT – National Coalition Agreement.

 What is a regulatory system?